DHCPv4 Status¶

 The current contents of the DHCPv4 lease database and related information are viewable at Status > DHCP leases.

 The page contains multiple sections with information about leases.
+The exact information and layout depends on the selected DHCP backend.

 This section of the page includes information on DHCP failover pools, including: